Pseudo-Bayesian Optimization: Related Works

 \subsection{Literature on BO Practical Enhancements}

-We overview some existing approaches that aim to increase the scalability or efficiency of BO: \\
+We overview some existing approaches that aim to increase the scalability or efficiency of BO:

 \textbf{Sparse GP}.
 The first approach comprises sparse pseudo-input GP \cite{seeger2003fast, lawrence2002fast, snelson2005sparse, mcintire2016sparse, hensman2013gaussian, csato2002sparse}.
 The idea is to select $m$ inducing pseudo-inputs by minimizing information loss, with $m$ smaller than number of collected data $n$, to reduce the rank of the involved covariance matrix and subsequently the computational complexity.
 The second approach is GP with sparse spectrum \cite{lazaro2010sparse}.
 By Bochner's theorem \cite{bochner2005harmonic}, the kernel can be approximated by random features and thus GP can then be approximated by Bayesian linear regression with finite basis functions of size $m$.
-In terms of complexity, both approaches reduce the time complexity from $\bigO(n^3)$ to $\bigO(nm^2 + m^3)$.
-However, the involved approximation and hence information loss may cause imprecise surrogate prediction or uncertainty quantification \cite{shahriari2015taking}. \\
+In terms of complexity, both approaches reduce the time complexity from $\bigO(n^3)$ to $\bigO(nm^2 + m^3)$ for the posterior distribution updating.
+A hybrid method of speeding up the posterior sampling by combining the two approximations is \cite{wilson2020efficiently}.
+However, the involved approximation and hence information loss may cause imprecise surrogate prediction or uncertainty quantification \cite{shahriari2015taking}.